hiroakis/cloner/README.md

 * options

 ```
--token  The token should have "repo" scope.
+-token  The github access token.
+The token should have "repo" scope.
 REQUIRED.
 -org    The organization name.
 REQUIRED.
 -type   The type of the repository. "private" or "public".
 OPTIONAL(default: private)
 ```